study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/integration-guide.md

 # Integration Guide

-This guide provides comprehensive instructions for integrating the ORCATech Learning Platform with external learning platforms, APIs, and third-party services.
+This guide provides comprehensive instructions for integrating the LabDojo Learning Platform with external learning platforms, APIs, and third-party services.

 ## Table of Contents